ajcastany/cw2-librarysrv/README.md

   * **pug**: as a view engine for the Express.js framework
   * **scss**: Not really needed, but it was prefferred over plain CSS for scalability, and $variables.

-This applicaton has been [deployed](http://c1868921.appspot.com/) to Google Cloud. (-at the time of writing the database was not uploaded-).
+This applicaton has been [deployed](http://c1868921.appspot.com/) to Google Cloud and it's fully functional.

 ## Functionality: